mikeal/car-transaction/README.md

 And since, when you're working with these little graphs, they all have hash addresses, you get to do some cool things within these nested sorting structures.
-* Like if you want to make sure any part of it is evenly distributed, use a hash the describes the item potency of the index.
+* Like if you want to make sure any part of it is evenly distributed, use a hash that describes the item potency of the index.
 * And if you have some security or privacy context you're enforcing over reading the index, you put the hash of something they would need to know into the nested sorting structure, which saves you